open-contracting/cardinal-rs/docs/cli/prepare.md

 bid_status = valid
 award_status = active
 ```

-As new indicators are added, additional currency and scheme fields will be filled in.

 :::{tip}
 Need to fill in other values?
 [Create an issue on GitHub](https://github.com/open-contracting/cardinal-rs/issues), or [email James McKinney](mailto:jmckinney@open-contracting.org), OCP's Head of Technology.